The information of high-dimensional time-bin encoded photons: Calculating the conditional probabilities and conditional mutual information

 \subsection{Information per photon pair}

 We calculate the various entropic quantities, by using Eqs. (\ref{pka}) through to (\ref{condprobs}).
 For instance, we find that $H_{frame}(A:B)=N H(A:B)$, where $H(A:B)$ is the mutual information per time-bin.
 Suppose we only have error correcting codes for (1,1)-frames, {\it i.e.}, frames where Alice and Bob both announce that they each observe a single click.
 The maximum extractable information is $H_{1,1}(A:B)=P(K_A,K_B)H(A:B|K_A=1,K_B=1)$.

-As the aim of high-dimensional QKD is to encode multiple bits on each photon pair, it is worth considering the bits per photon pair.
+A typical application of this theory is in high-dimensional QKD, which aims to encode multiple bits on each photon pair.
+It is thus worth considering the bits per photon pair.
 The average number of photon pairs generated within each frame is $N\lambda$.
 Due to losses, the average number of photon pairs that one {\it detects} per frame is $N(\eta_A\eta_B\lambda+q^2)$.
 The average number of bits per generated photon pair is $H_{1,1}(A:B)/(N\lambda)$, while the average number of bits per detected photon pair is $H_{1,1}(A:B)/(N[\eta_A\eta_B\lambda+q^2])$.
 These quantities can be calculated using the conditional probabilities given in Eq (\ref{condprobs}), within Eq (\ref{cond_mi_def}).
 We find that, by using only $(1,1)$-frames, the average number of shared bits per detected photon is

 where $\Gamma=(N-1)P_{c0}P_{0c}+P_{cc}P_{00}$ and $P_{ij}$ are given in Eq. (\ref{fullprobs}).
 The expression for the average number of bits per generated photon has the same form as (\ref{postinfophoton}), but with $\eta_A\eta_B\lambda+q^2$ replaced in the denominator by $\lambda$.
 We stress that Eq. (\ref{postinfophoton}) includes the effects of losses, dark counts and a general source.
 Furthermore, it can also be applied to situations where the dark count rates are different on each side.
 This is accomplished by modifying only the probabilities $P_{ij}$, not the form of Eq. (\ref{postinfophoton}).